Jiuhe2020/ca-wildfire-dashboard/README.md

 ## Project Proposal
-- Design an interactive JavaScript dashboard webpage containing a leaflet map and summary table for 2019 California Wildfires where the user can filter the data by month, as well as a variety of plotly charts to compare wilfire impact by county.
+- Design an interactive JavaScript dashboard webpage containing a leaflet map and summary table for 2019 California Wildfires where the user can filter the data by month, as well as a separate page of plotly charts to further summarize wilfire environmental and economic impact.
+Final data loaded into a PostgreSQL database using Flask.

   ### Team Members:
     - Zac Cheatle